Question: Can cryopreserved cells be used for gene expression profiling?

 For cell lines: we would recommend consulting our Demonstrated Protocol on Fresh Frozen Human-Mouse Cell Line Mixtures for Single Cell RNA Sequencing.

 For primary cells: we would recommend consulting our Demonstrated Protocol on Fresh Frozen Human Peripheral Blood Mononuclear Cells for Single Cell RNA Sequencing.

 When reviving frozen cells for sample preparation, we recommend following these best practices for sample handling:

 - Remove cell debris/dead cells with appropriate filters and/or other methods (e.g., FACS, Miltenyi Dead Cell Removal)

 - Remove freezing media through washing steps to avoid carryover of contaminants that may inhibit downstream reactions

 - Minimize time between cell thawing and chip loading to avoid premature cell lysis

 - Resuspend cells in PBS containing 0.04% BSA or other tested media

-- Re-quantify single cells and visually inspect cells prior to loading to confirm viability and cell concentration and to avoid underloading/overloading and reduce the risk of clogs
+- Re-quantify single cells and visually inspect cells before loading to confirm viability and cell concentration, avoid underloading/overloading, and reduce the risk of clogs.